-Access is currently subject to the Title V program and holds MI-ROP-2402-2012d.
-Access has taken Hazardous Air Pollutant (HAP) Opt-Out Limits and additional fuel oil restrictions in order to meet the definition of a natural gas fired boiler, thus Access is not subject to the Boiler MACT (40 CFR Part 63 Subpart JJJJJJ), Please see FGBOILERS for further details.
-Other Federal Regulations that Access is subject to include: 40 CFR Part 60 Subpart Dc for Small Industrial-Commercial Institutional Steam Generating Units, 40 CFR Part 60 Subpart Kb for Volatile Organic Liquid Storage Vessels, 40 CFR Part 60 Subpart IIII for Stationary Compression Ignition Internal Combustion Engines, 40 CFR Part 63 Subpart ZZZZ for existing stationary Compression Ignition engines at an area source of HAP's, and 40 CFR Part 60 for Compliance Assurance Monitoring (CAM).
+Access is currently subject to the Title V program and holds MI-ROP-2402-2018 and PTI No. 67-11a, which is currently being rolled into the ROP.
+Access has taken Hazardous Air Pollutant (HAP) Opt-Out Limits and additional fuel restrictions in order to meet the definition of a natural gas fired boiler, thus Access is not subject to the Boiler MACT (40 CFR Part 63 Subpart JJJJJJ.
+Other Federal Regulations that Access is subject to include: 40 CFR Part 60 Subpart Dc for Small Industrial-Commercial Institutional Steam Generating Units, 40 CFR Part 60 Subpart Kb for Volatile Organic Liquid Storage Vessels, 40 CFR Part 60 Subpart IIII for Stationary Compression Ignition Internal Combustion Engines, 40 CFR Part 63 Subpart ZZZZ for existing stationary Compression Ignition engines at an area source of HAP's, and 40 CFR Part 64 for Compliance Assurance Monitoring (CAM).
 Access is also subject to 40 CFR Part 59 Subpart C, the National Volatile Organic Compound Emission Standard (NVOCES) for Consumer and Commercial Products.
 The aforementioned requirements will be fully addressed in the compliance evaluation portion of this report below.